utarwyn/storybook-branch-switcher/README.md

 ## CLI

 This package exports a script called `sb-branch-switcher` which will automatically generate one Storybook instance per branch, based on your Git workflow.
+(We support Git submodules, and any checkouts will only run in a clean workspace.)

 ### Configuration